Sustainable Tourism is a growing trend that is here to stay.

 Not only is the view fantastic for a sunset, but it’s a recommended spot to see dolphins!

 Start the day with breakfast in historic Downtown Brooksville.
-Local ma-and-pop breakfast spots include Florida Cracker Kitchen (reservations recommended and cash only), Little Lady Café and Mountaineer Coffee.
+Local mom-and-pop breakfast spots include Florida Cracker Kitchen (cash only), Little Lady Café and Mountaineer Coffee.
 And, explore local shops for a souvenir that is truly unique.

 From Brooksville, drive north on US-41/Broad Street for 2.8 miles and make a slight left onto Old Crystal River Road.
 The Big Pine Tract is located on your right in about a mile.